 How to Avoid a Leaking Washing Machine Hose

 Inspecting your washing machine hoses periodically can help you avoid the dreaded leak or flood, but what does a faulty hose look like?
 First, check the connection between the washing machine and the hose, and between the hose and the valve on your wall.
 These should feel snug and secure, without any obvious signs of wear or damage.
 Look for kinks, cracks, bulges, or awkward twists in the hose.
 These can happen by accident when your washing machine is moved, or occur slowly over time as vibrations push it nearer or farther from the wall.
 Does something feel loose?
 That’s a red flag.
 Feel any moisture or see any mold?
-Call SSI stat – you’re in imminent risk of a flood.
+Call us – you’re in imminent risk of a flood.

 Prevent crimps and kinks in your hose by adding a spacer between the wall and your washing machine, leaving about 4” of room for your hose to rest easily.
 A block of wood (even a couple old text books) can do the trick nicely.
 This will prevent the washer from drifting.